1890 United States census: Data availability

 The original data for the 1890 census is mostly unavailable.
 The population schedules were damaged in a fire in the basement of the U.S. Department of Commerce building in Washington, D.C. in 1921.
 Some 25% of the materials were presumed destroyed and another 50% damaged by smoke and water, although the actual damage may have been closer to 15–25%.
 The damage to the records led to an outcry for a permanent National Archives.
 In December 1932, following standard federal record-keeping procedures, the Chief Clerk of the Bureau of the Census sent the Librarian of Congress a list of papers to be destroyed, including the original 1890 census schedules.
 The Librarian was asked by the Bureau to identify any records which should be retained for historical purposes, but the Librarian did not accept the census records.
 Congress authorized destruction of that list of records on February 21, 1933, and the surviving original 1890 census records were destroyed by government order by 1934 or 1935.
 Few sets of microdata from the 1890 census survive.
 Aggregate data for small areas, together with compatible cartographic boundary files, can be downloaded from the National Historical Geographic Information System.

+A directory of the 1890 US Census results for Northampton County, Pennsylvania (explicitly listing all of its 1890 inhabitants along with their names, professions, and ages) published by Joseph H. Werner in 1891 has survived up to the present day.
+(Note: One can find the full text copy of the 1890 US Census Directory for Northampton County at the Marx Room (see for access) at the Easton Area Public Library.)
+This directory's existence has further solidified the evidence in favor of all-time validated American longevity recordholder Sarah Knauss's (1880-1999) age of 119 years, 97 days at the time of her death, for she is listed as a 10-year-old child (her 10th birthday wasn't until September 1890, several months after the official date of the 1890 US Census, but the 1890 census enumerator instructions explicitly said to round people's ages upwards) together with her family in this directory (they all lived in Northampton County, Pennsylvania back in 1890, specifically in South Bethlehem, Pennsylvania).